Prominent Role of Business Analysts in SCRUM:

-Sometimes the acceptance criteria written by the Product owner may be vague and not clear, then as a team member, it becomes the responsibility of the BA to write an elaborate and well-explained acceptance criteria.
-If the team needs more information, then the BA also creates wireframe documents, flow documents etc to help the team understand the requirements.
+Sometimes the acceptance criteria written by the Product owner may be vague and not clear, then as a team member, it becomes the responsibility of the BA to write elaborate and well-explained acceptance criteria.
+If the team needs more information, then the BA also creates wireframe documents, flow documents, etc to help the team understand the requirements.

 In large scale projects where the modules are distributed among teams, having a BA for more than one team also is an added advantage.
-Since the BA is same across teams, (s)he can think about the interoperability of the modules, how new features or updates will affect the other modules, etc.
+Since the BA is the same across teams, (s)he can think about the interoperability of the modules, how new features or updates will affect the other modules, etc.

-Thus this would help a great deal to the technical teams to consider such aspects as not always do the user stories or acceptance criteria mention about such.
+Thus this would help a great deal to the technical teams to consider such aspects as not always do the user stories or acceptance criteria mention such.

 Importance and Role of Business Analysts in SCRUM Team

-The Product Owner will not always be a good writer, sometimes they come from a technical background and hence it becomes the responsibility of the Business Analyst to write the stories, acceptance, wireframes etc.
+The Product Owner will not always be a good writer, sometimes they come from a technical background and hence it becomes the responsibility of the Business Analyst to write the stories, acceptance, wireframes, etc.

 In my project, our PO was not so good with documentation and even the user stories written were never more than 2-3 liners while the acceptance criteria were only a 1 liner.
 It was the Business Analyst who used to modify them, make them more explanatory and elaborative.

-You can imagine what would happen if there’s no Business Analyst and your Product Owner has created user story like ‘As a customer, I want to perform all banking operations for my account’, with acceptance criteria like:
+You can imagine what would happen if there’s no Business Analyst and your Product Owner has created a user story like ‘As a customer, I want to perform all banking operations for my account’, with acceptance criteria like: